 Professor Paul Teng—Chairman

-Professor Teng is currently Dean of Graduate Programs at the National Institute of Education, Nanyang Technological University in Singapore.
+Professor Teng is the Chairman of the International Service for the Acquisition of Agri-biotech Applications (ISAAA).
+He is also Dean of Graduate Programs at the National Institute of Education, Nanyang Technological University in Singapore.
 Professor Teng was formerly Deputy Director-General (Research) of the World Fish Center based in Malaysia.
 He also worked for Monsanto Company (1999–2002) as Asia Pacific Director of Science & Technology, and then Asia Vice-President for Public Affairs.

 Prior to this he was with the International Rice Research Institute (IRRI), Philippines, as its Program Leader for Cross-ecosystems Research, (1991–1998) and its Integrated Pest Management Coordinator (1987-1990).
 Between 1978-1987, Professor Teng was at the University of Minnesota, U.S.A., respectively as Assistant Professor, Associate Professor, then Professor of Plant Pathology.
 Between 1989-90 he was at the University of Hawaii, as Professor and Department Chair, Plant Pathology.
 He has also been adjunct professor at three Asian universities and two U.S. universities.